Sakthivel2002/smart-bookmark-app/README.md

 DELETE operations were not updating the UI in realtime.

 Fix:
-Enabled full replica identity in Postgres:
+Enabled full replica identity in Postgres

 ALTER TABLE bookmarks REPLICA IDENTITY FULL;